PerimeterX/perimeterx-nginx-plugin/README.md

   sudo ln -s /usr/lib64/lua /usr/lib/lua
   ```

-###### 5. Install PerimeterX NGINX Plugin
+###### 5. Install the PerimeterX NGINX plugin
   ```sh
   sudo luarocks install perimeterx-nginx-plugin
   ```

-###### 6. Optional - Modify Selinux (Consult with your intern System Adminstrator)
+###### 6. Optionally, modify Selinux (consult with your internal System Adminstrator)
-On CentOS 7 and other linux operating systems you may find that you need to modify or disable Selinux.
+On CentOS 7 and other Linux operating systems you may need to modify or disable Selinux.
 If you get the following error:

 `nginx: lua atpanic: Lua VM crashed, reason: runtime code generation failed, restricted kernel?`

-You will need to make one or the other two changes:
+You will need to make one of the following changes:
 * To disable SELinux: `RUN setenforcer 0`
 * To enable execmem for httpd_t: `RUN setsebool httpd_execmem 1 -P`